 There should be no new linked symptomatic or confirmed COVID-19 cases for a minimum period of at least 14 days from last possible exposure to a case, whether in a service user or staff member.

 - existing cases have been isolated or cohorted effectively

 - guidance on IPC and other interventions is being applied appropriately

-Sufficient staff to enable the setting to operate safely using PPE appropriately is needed.
+- sufficient staff to enable the setting to operate safely using PPE appropriately are needed